NikitaVishnyakov/selenium_demo/result/2_bug_report/BUG_REPORTS.md

 Thirteen defects were found during manual exploration (Phase 1) and confirmed with automated regression tests (Phase 3).
 Format follows `test_strategy.md` §8.
 Severity is Critical / High / Medium / Low / Info.
-Raw research notes and curl transcripts: `docs/phase1_research.md`.

 Reproduction steps assume the service is reachable at `http://localhost:8080` with `test1`/`test123` (`test2`/`test456` used where a second tenant is needed).
 Restart the container between reproducing